digideskio/myJblog/contents/english/2015-07-15-vocabulary.md

 give authorization or consent to (someone) to do something

 > the law permits councils to monitor any factory emmiting smoke.

+## sign

+n. 符號, 標記, 跡象

+an object, quality, or even whose presence or occurence indeicates the probable presence or occurence of something else.

+> flowers are often given as a sign of affection.

 ## signature